 Plan an Adults-Only Getaway to Ha’apai

-The great thing about Tonga’s central island group is that there isn’t really a need for “adult-only” resorts.
+The great thing about Tonga’s central island group is that there isn’t really a need for “adults-only” resorts.
 All of the accommodation here is boutique, either offering rooms exclusively for couples, solo travellers and groups of three, with usually just one fale (beach hut) for families or simply none at all!
 Ha’apai is certainly an off-the-beaten-track destination, where being “surrounded by kids” will be the least of your worries.
 What’s more, the experiences here are aimed more toward adults, whether it’s swimming with whales in the open water or honing your kitesurfing skills.
-We’ll guide you through all the advice for an adult-only escape with this adults-only vacation guide to Ha’apai.
+We’ll guide you through all the advice for an adults-only escape with this adults-only travel guide to Ha’apai.

 Adult-Only Tours and Activities in Ha’apai